tylercecil/blog/posts/2020-02-13-reference.md

 ---
-title: What's In A Name
+title: What's In A Name?
 subtitle: Problems with Reference
-abstract: I'm not exactly sure yet.
+abstract: yo no se
-note:
+note: |
+  **News:** I've decided to bring comments up.
+I'm using [Commento](https://commento.io/), which is not a free service.
+If people seem to use it, I'll figure out how to keep it up (would anyone be interested in hosting a Commento server for me?).
 references:
 - id: quine
   type: article-journal